Create AWS CloudWatch Evidently Projects

 Key1: example Project

-The dataDelivery block configures where Evidently sends evaluation events.
-The cloudwatchLogs property specifies a log group name where events are written, enabling centralized monitoring with your application logs.
+The dataDelivery block configures where Evidently stores evaluation events.
+The cloudwatchLogs property specifies a log group name where events are written.
+This enables querying with CloudWatch Logs Insights and retention beyond Evidently’s default event lifecycle.

 Archive evaluation events to S3

-For long-term storage and compliance, evaluation events can be archived to S3 instead of CloudWatch Logs.
+For long-term storage or data lake integration, evaluation events can be delivered to S3.

 import * as pulumi from "@pulumi/pulumi";